This ultimate guide will help you with Everything You Need to Know about Artichokes! How to Cook, Buy and Eat them.

 The Inner Leaves

-The leaves become softer toward the center of the artichoke.
+The leaves become softer toward the center.
 They leaves become soft enough that they can be eaten with no scraping.

 The leaves in the very center are paper thin.
 Remove the paper thin leaves to get to the heart.